Fact Sheet: Hong Kong Fintech Landscape

 - Hong Kong has one of the highest consumer fintech adoption rates in the world, ranking above markets including France, USA and Japan.
 It also has a high B2B adoption rate of fintech with 66% of fintech companies focusing on the B2B market.
 The city also serves as a platform to mainland China, the world’s top consumer market for fintech, with 51% of companies operating or plan to expand in the Greater Bay Area.

 - The Hong Kong Stock Exchange has been the world’s top IPO market seven of the last 12 years and an increasingly popular choice for Asia’s fintech companies thanks in part to highly attractive listing rules designed for tech companies.

-- In 2020, Hong Kong ranked in the top ten of the world’s top technology innovation hubs outside Silicon Valley over the next four years.
-The city ranks in the top 10 “fintech locations of the future” for economic potential and FDI performance.
-It also ranked as the 4th most innovative economy in Asia in 2019, according to Cornell University, INSEAD, and the World Intellectual Property Organisation.
+- In 2021, Hong Kong ranked in the top ten of the world’s top technology innovation hubs outside Silicon Valley over the next four years.
+In 2019 to 2020, the city ranks in the top 10 “fintech locations of the future” for economic potential and FDI performance.

 - Stable, world-class regulatory regime with attractive sandboxes and initiatives to pioneer fintech development in emerging areas.
 No exchange controls or restrictions on capital inflows and outflows make Hong Kong one of the freest markets for fintech companies to grow and expand cross-border operations.

 - Start-ups also benefit from a low and simple tax structure, as well as a variety of generous government support, funding, and subsidy schemes.
 This includes the FAST talent scheme, providing salary subsidies to create 1,000 fintech jobs in the city.